-Keep in mind, however, that the print version may be more useful in your research because it provides summaries of and citations to cases that have interpreted each statute.
+Keep in mind, however, that the print version may be more useful in your research because they provide summaries of cases interpreting the statute and their citations.
 The free web version does not give summaries of case law.

 Citations to Maryland selected housing law statutes: